SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 The following prerequisites are needed in order to setup efficient Rsyslog:

-- Administrator privileges of the Debian server: `root`
+- Administrator privileges of the server: `root`
 - Inbound traffic from the equipment to the Rsyslog must be open on `TCP 514`
 - Outbound traffic from the Rsyslog to the SEKOIA.IO platform must be open on `TCP 10514` (IP for `intake.sekoia.io` is `145.239.192.38`)